Berserk-Games/Tabletop-Simulator-API/docs/event.md

 ###onObjectPeek(...)

-Called when a player using peek to look under an Object.
+Called when a player uses peek to look under an Object.

 !!!info "onObjectPeek(object, player_color)"
 	* [<span class="tag obj"></span>](types.md)&nbsp;**object**: A reference to the Object which was peeked at.